PAARKAVYB/Poisson_distribution/README.md

 # Fitting Poisson  distribution
 ## AIM:
-To fit poisson distribution for the arrival of objects per minute from the feeder
+To fit poisson distribution for the arrival of objects per minute from the feeder.

 ## SOFTWARE REQUIRED:
-Python and Visual component tool
+Python and Visual component tool.

 ## THEORY:
 The Poisson distribution is the discrete probability distribution of the number of events occurring in a given time period, given the average number of times the event occurs over that time period.